pedro/baconmocha/README.markdown

 Usage
 -----

+Install

+    $ sudo gem install baconmocha

-Just require 'baconmocha' and use both like you wanted to, before running into the issues that got you here.
+Then require 'baconmocha' and use both like you wanted to, before running into the issues that got you here.

 Contributors